 - Strain the fat and veggies from the cooking liquid, using a fine-mesh strainer over a bowl or glass measuring cup.
 Pour the liquid through the strainer and discard the solids left behind.

-- Remove any oily fat floating at the top of the liquid with a spoon or use a fat separating measuring device.
+- Remove any oily fat floating at the top of the liquid with a spoon or use a fat-separating measuring device.

-- Toss the meat with some of the broth to add flavor and moisture, then use as desired for your favorite pork recipes!
+- Toss the meat with some of the broth to add flavor and moisture, then use it as desired for your favorite pork recipes!

 Notes